Aaron Sorkin's Insane Suggestion that Democrats Nominate Mitt Romney is the Only Excuse I Need to Rerun This Piece on Studio 60 on the Sunset Strip

 When Tom responds with mortification at the idea that his black colleague has a personal connection to Halle Berry just because they’re both black, Simon is quick to judge him harshly, scolding of the man’s glowering, unpleasant, possibly racist papa, “He works for a living.
 Don’t be an ass.”

 It’s a line that reflects Sorkin’s disingenuously bifurcated take on Tom’s parents and common people in general.
-The suspiciously oblivious Studio 60 cast member’s mom and dad are simultaneously one-dimensional, mean-spirited caricatures of folks from the flyover states and the simple, God-fearing men and women who make our nation great.
+The suspiciously oblivious Studio 60 cast member’s parents are simultaneously one-dimensional, mean-spirited caricatures of folks from the flyover states and the simple, God-fearing men and women who make our nation great.

 Sorkin is like an oily politician in that regard, perpetually waxing poetic about the greatness of a common man he looks down on from a place of unearned superiority.

-Tom’s parents know nothing about comedy history, but that’s okay in Sorkin’s book because he probably works with his hands and she probably belongs to the PTA or something and, consequently, they are real Americans we should respect and value.
+Tom’s parents know nothing about comedy history, but that’s okay in Sorkin’s book because he probably works with his hands, and she probably belongs to the PTA or something.
+Consequently, they are real Americans we should respect and value.
+You know, like JD Vance.

-In dialogue that betrays just how often Sorkin forgets how human beings think, talk, and behave, he has Pops grouse of “‘Who’s on First,’ you say that like it’s famous,” and Mom insist, “Honey, Dad and I don’t watch Comedy Central.”
+In dialogue that betrays just how often Sorkin forgets how human beings think, talk, and behave, he has Pops grouse of “‘Who’s on First,’ “You say that like it’s famous,” and Mom insists, “Honey, Dad and I don’t watch Comedy Central.”

 When Tom’s mother has the audacity to refer to the noble art form of Tom and his colleagues as “skits,” he can no longer hold his tongue or conceal his rage.